IrisShaders/glsl-transformer/README.md

 This repo is based on https://github.com/gabriele-tomassetti/antlr-mega-tutorial which is part of the nice [Java Setup section of the ANTLR Mega Tutorial](https://tomassetti.me/antlr-mega-tutorial/#java-setup).

+The files in `glsllang-test` are from [glsllang](https://github.com/KhronosGroup/glslang/tree/master/Test) which seems to be appropriately licensed that they can be used here.
+HLSL and other files have been removed.

 ## Goals

 All of these should be fulfilled at the same time.